 Next, we’re off to Castle Tanstein, an expansive well preserved ruin that lays hidden, like a sleeping dragon, in the surrounded meadows and forests at the end of a valley.
 As we ascend the castle hill, rising above the trees, the beautiful fortress will begin to fully reveal her sandstone walls, mighty towers and massive gates.
 Once we arrive there will be free time to walk around the ruins, into the castle, through the deep recessed corridors and up to the highest points that overlook the grounds.

 From here we journey on to the well preserved Castle Berwartstein which provides an authentic window into what life was like during the middle ages at a knight’s castle.
-Amid this beautiful setting we will enjoy a delicious lunch of Flammkuchen (thin crust pastry topped with sour creme and finely sliced bacon and onions) and salad paired with Weinschorle, served alfresco in the castle’s courtyard (weather permitting) or inside the knight’s hall.
+Amid this beautiful setting we will enjoy a delicious lunch of Flammkuchen (thin crust pastry topped with sour creme and finely sliced bacon and onions) and salad paired with Weinschorle, served alfresco in the castle’s courtyard.
 After lunch we will discover the castle on a private tour and see the medieval kitchen, the hall of the deep well, the torture chamber, catapult platform and the casements below the castle.

 Our final destination is Trifels Castle, one of the most important strongholds of the entire empire.
 The castles fortitude made it an ideal location to store the Emperors crown jewels and also serve as a prison for VIP inmates.
 The great British King Richard the Lionhearted was held captive here until a colossal ransom of 150,000 Marks was payed (with inflation today the ransom demand would exceed 3 billion, hence the term coined here “a kings ransom”).
 The impressive King’s hall showcases replicas of the Emperor’s crown jewels, the beauty of which is only surpassed by the panoramic views found on the tower platform.
 Full of memories and impressions we can rest and relax during our return trip to Ramstein.